dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 > Name of DIME TTL:<br>
 > DIME unit: (answer one of DIME0, DIME1, DIME2, DIME3, DIME4 - ask your supervisor if you are not sure)<br>

-### 3. Wait for the for DIME GitHub Team to invite you
+### 3. Wait for the for DIME Analytics to invite you

-We usually reply to your email with the request within 2 or 3 business days.
+DIME Analytics usually reply to your request within 2 or 3 business days.
-If you do not get any reply from us within that time frame, please follow up on your email.
+If you do not get any reply from within that time frame, then please follow up on your email.

 ### 4. Accept the invitation